pixel

 Special Tax Benefits for Montana Taxpayers:

 1 Earnings on non-qualified withdrawals are subject to federal income tax and may be subject to a 10% federal penalty tax, as well as state and local income taxes.
 The availability of tax or other benefits may be contingent on meeting other requirements.
-A withdrawal used to pay tuition at a public, private, or religious elementary or secondary school is not subject to federal taxation.
+The Montana Department of Revenue has not yet determined whether expanded K-12 Expenses or Credentialing Expenses are qualified expenses for Montana state income tax purposes.